Clovercats Thoughts

 11.29.2025

 I've often heard people say that the fourth dimension is time.
 I wonder if it's true and if so, whether our lives moved along curved paths through it.
-Maybe it could explain why some parts of memories feel close than others.
+Maybe it could explain why some parts of memories feel closer than others.
 Why, in the middle of springtime as a college student, you can find yourself standing right next to a childhood summer.
 Maybe the flashes of nostalgia that one gets is just the path of life bending so close to an old moment that if you really reached out you could taste the cool summer air of the past.
 Sometimes I think thats why I can hear the laughter of old friends in places they could never follow me to or why sometimes I can feel the presence of people that I can never see again.
 I guess that would also make the opposite true.
 Its possible that if you could stick your head outside of the fabric of time, it would be possible to see yourself 10 years in the future.
-Maybe I would see myself working in a coffee shop, traveling somewhere unfamiliar, or maybe just leaving quietly and happy.
+Maybe I would see myself working in a coffee shop, traveling somewhere unfamiliar, or maybe just living quietly and happy.

 November is gray and lonely.
 All of the leaves have fallen off their branches by now, the former glory of their red and orange lay trampled in the muddied sidewalks.
 Although the holiday season draws nearer, the cloud covered skies and early setting sun make it hard for the joy that accompanies them to come.
 One cognitive milestone for children, coined by psychologist Piaget, is 'Object Permanence'.
 It is meant to develop when at around two years old, and is the milestone where one can understand that an object or person continues to exist, even when it is out of sight.
 Although I mastered this concept easily enough, I think I find it hard to apply this same concept with emotions.
 When the days grow short and winds grow harsher, I become disconsolate and it seems to me then that everything has always been this way and will remain this way forever.
 On the contrary, when I am happy, it feels as though the world will remain beautiful forever.
 While this isn't such an issue with positive emotions, it does make these colder months very hard to get through.